chsuong/starter-hugo-academic/content/_index.md

         Workshop on Diplomats and Bureaucrats in International Relations, Niehaus Center for Globalization and Governance, Princeton University, 2023

         Invited Talk, Georgetown University, Spring 2023

-        Annual Meeting of the American Political Science Association: 2024 (Scheduled), 2023, 2022, 2021, 2018, 2017 (Pre-Conference)

-        Annual Meeting of the Midwest Political Science Association: 2023

         North American Meeting of the Peace Science Society (International), University of Denver, November 2022

         Society for Political Methodology Annual Meeting: 2022, 2021, 2019, 2018, 2017